 Located on 86th floor, the second highest level of the twin towers.

 Superior bird’s-eye view from 370 meters above the ground.

-The 750 tons double-decker skybridge acts as the connector between the two towers on its 41st and 42nd floor.
-However, the skybridge is not fully attached to the main building, which allows itself to sliding in and out of the building.
-Such mechanism provides support to the structure of the tower during high winds and other unpleasant weathers, simultaneously prevent itself breaking from the towers.
-The bridge is 170 m (558 ft) above the ground and 58.4 m (192 ft) long.
+Weighing 750 tons, the double-decker skybridge acts as the connector between the two towers on the Level 41 and 42.
+Interestingly, the skybridge is not fully attached to the main building - engineers deliberately designed the skybridge this way to give allowance for small movements during high winds and other unpleasant weathers.
+This prevents the bridge from breaking away from the towers.
+The bridge measures 170m (558 ft) above the ground and 58.4m (192 ft) long.

 58.4 m (192 ft) long